Aodrulez/blueTag/README.md

 - Connect Raspberry Pi Pico's GPIO pins (GPIO0-GPIO8 so 9 channels in all) to your target's test-points
 - Open a terminal emulator program of your choice that supports "Serial" communication (Ex.
 Teraterm, Putty, Minicom)
 - Select "Serial" communication & connect to Pico's newly assigned COM port
-- blueTag supports auto-baudrate so you should not have to to perform any additional settings
+- blueTag supports auto-baudrate so you should not have to perform any additional settings
 - Press any key in the terminal emulator program to start using blueTag

 Note: Pico's GPIO pins function at 3.3v.
 For connecting to devices running other voltage levels, use of external level shifter(s) will be required